Book a lesson:

 In 2020 she recorded the Israeli song "Ha'omnam" on guitarist Roni Ben Hur's record "Stories" (Dot Time Records).
 The record feature jazz Legends Victor Lewis, George Cabales, Harvie S and Ingrid Jansen.
 The record charted on the Jazzweeks Charts and received raved reviews.

 Born in Tel Aviv ,Tamuz grew up in an artistic family; her mother is a dancer and a choreographer and her father is a writer.
 Both of them play an instrument and have a great love for classical and jazz music.

-She started playing classical piano at the age of 6 and started to sing when she was 14 and was accepted to the Jazz music department of the Ironi Alef High School of the Arts.
-Her high school band appeared twice at an open stage at the Tel Aviv Jazz Festival.
-At this time she was a recipient of the America-Israel Coltural Foundation Grant for young talents in the arts.
+She started playing classical piano at the age of 6 and started to sing when she was 14.
+At this time she was twice a recipient of the America-Israel Cultural Foundation Grant.
 By the age of 16 she was performing around the city regularly with some of Israel's best jazz players to accompany her.
 In 2005 she sang in the soundtrack of Ilan Heitner’s movie ‘Bruno in Love’

 She moved to the Netherlands in 2007 to study at the prestigious Royal Conservatoire of Den Haag; from there she received a Bachelor’s degree in Performing Arts, voice and side subject